dermanu/HPEClinicalEvaluationFramework/README.md

+# TODO
+# 1. Morphing
+- Devide data into train and evaluate (80/20)
+	- Using all participants and all movement types (23 participants with 17 movements with each 10 iterations in total)
+- Train morphing model with mediapipe (to start with)
+- Meet
+- Train morphing model on the other 3 models (OpenPose, AlphaPose, YoloV7)
+-

 # Methods

 The methods describe the initial collection of the ground truth dataset and then the framework for the applied augmentation methods and subsequent evaluation of various 3D real-time HPE models.